Skip to content

 Why drive this stretch

-Drive this stretch when you want Massachusetts to keep feeling real on the site east of the first Berkshire cluster.
-Lee carries the practical weight, Lenox keeps the continuation pleasant and destination-forward, and Becket lets the route keep reading east toward the Jacob’s Ladder side.
+Drive this stretch when you want Massachusetts to keep feeling real on the site east of the first Berkshire stretch.
+Lee carries the practical weight, Lenox keeps the stretch pleasant and destination-forward, and Becket lets the route keep reading east toward the Jacob's Ladder side.

 Stop chain